Abhi21298/Deep-Learning--Denoising-Auto-Encoder/README.md

 # Deep-Learning--Denoising-Auto-Encoder
 This is an academic mini-project on creating a denoising autoencoder for text image corrupted by noise.
+2 types of autoencoders were used - Dense layers based and CNN based.

 ## Objective -
 To create an effective denoising autoencoder that retrieve images from text images completely corrupted by noise.